smeghammer/hellbreach/hellbreach_notes.md

 ### MAP17 (new)
 Make a dark, lava-cracked descending cave coming from the end of Hells Canyon.
 Reveal a BIG FUCKING DOOR that is the entrance to Hell...

+linked door:
+control tag: 132
+door tags: 128

+	Sector_SetLink (193, 176, 0, 3);		//
+	Sector_SetLink (193, 191, 0, 3);		//Links lowering/rising   platform: Supply Storage
+	Sector_SetLink (193, 192, 0, 3);		//

+ - switch for red key cage also opens bars by bridge?
+ - switch somewhere that overlooks canyon that will open multiple doors on barrachs (to be designed).
+Yellow key in here, but releases shit-tonnes of monsters into the canyon...
+ - verticlaly stacked cacos etc in spiral stair space, and chaingunners etc placed ON stairs via Z co-ord (NOTE: relative to real floor not absolute grid z-coord)

 ### MAP18
  - See above